 Don’t you get a tingle up your spine when you see “Coming December 25th” at the end of a movie preview?
 So does Hollywood, which is why there’s always a fun batch of films opening in the weeks leading up to the holidays (always including a Christmas Day showstopper, and boy, do we have one this year).
 We’ve rounded up what’s coming and what’s worth a trip to the theater.
 Break up that holiday shopping with some movie fun!

 Ready for some holiday movie cheer in the comfort of your home?

 We thought so, which is why we’ve created a sleighful of watchlists for whatever holiday mood you’re in.
 Want a heartwarming Christmas flick?
 The best new holiday originals on Hallmark?
 Hilarious TV episodes?
 We’ve got everything here to make you merry!

 Join today and get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

-The Eyes of Tammy Faye, R
+The Power of the Dog, R

 Football fans, this one’s for you

 The NFL is finally back, and not a moment too soon.
 Fingers crossed, it feels like a baby step toward normalcy.
 Which is why our Sundays — and Monday nights, and Thursday nights, for that matter — will be booked solid between now and mid-February.
 For the other days of the week, well, we’ve got a list of the 19 best football movies for you to stream while you’re waiting for the next slate of games to kick off.

 Kick it off here: 19 Great Football Movies to Stream Between NFL Games

 Don’t open Netflix again until you’ve read this